 After dropping back down to Alice we traversed along the Ridge Trail through herds of gazelle to take in the Nyagato and Birds Eye View Point where we could see commercial tree plantations stretching off into the distance and a team of workers planting new saplings on the other side of the valley.
 We dropped back downhill on the 4x4 trail skirting around Siketsha Peak and through the Eucalyptus plantations until we looped back around to the car at Nature’s Corner.
 We quickly loaded up and drove back to the rest camp to sign back in as we intended on making a long hop to the East coast below Mozambique before nightfall, the leopard had given us the slip but we had experienced some of the best scenery Eswatini had to offer.

 Leaving Mlilwane we passed back through Manzini before heading South-East on the 44 through unending miles and miles of sugar cane plantation, we looped around big bend and headed South towards the border at Lavumisa.
-After going through the rigors of the overcomplicated border procedure we left Eswatini and passed back into South Africa, a short run on the N2 saw us turning East around the Southern tip of the Jozini lake and climbing steeping uphill along the Eastern shore and dropping down into Jozini and crossing the Jozini Dam.
+After going through the rigors of the over-complicated border procedure again we left Eswatini and passed back into South Africa.
+A short run on the N2 saw us turning East around the Southern tip of the Jozini lake and climbing steeply uphill along the Eastern shore and dropping down into Jozini and crossing the Jozini Dam.
 We had planned on stopping and looking at the dam but the abundance of local street hawkers in an otherwise empty car park saw us deciding to push on North East towards Mozambique and the coast.
-The only events worth note on the 342km (5 hour) drive were some very close high speed encounters with cattle in the road, invisible speed bumps in the middle of nowhere for no apparent reason and a visit to a fuel station in the middle of a small town, that I imagine doesn’t see a lot of tourist traffic, and putting the equivalent diesel value of an annual local wage into our near empty long range fuel tanks, in a vehicle that sparked a lot of curiosity from the locals, we certainly didn’t feel threatened, just slightly overwhelmed!
+The only events worth note on the 342km (5 hour) drive were some very close high speed encounters with cattle in the road, invisible speed bumps in the middle of nowhere for no apparent reason and a visit to a fuel station in the middle of a small town (that I imagine doesn’t see a lot of tourist traffic) and putting the equivalent diesel value of an annual local wage into our near empty long range fuel tanks, in a vehicle that sparked a lot of curiosity from the locals we certainly didn’t feel threatened, just slightly overwhelmed!

 Our target destination was Utshwayelo Campsite which sits nestled in Kosi Bay, a stone’s throw from the Mozambique border and part of the iSimangaliso Wetland Park World Heritage Site.
 As you approach the Mozambique border on the R22 you swing a right and travel 4.5km on a gravel track, arriving on a hilltop overlooking the bay.
 The track forks and the right leads into the campsite and the left leads through a gated entrance into the wetland park with a 4x4 only sign.